ProjetsPL/treehouse-theme/_posts/us/2020-08-14-christmas-ornaments-10-christmas-decorating-ideas.md

 {:.list.list-positive}

 * For small elements, you can stiffen them using an **ordinary hair spray**.
-* In most cases liquid staarch is sa better soolution - it's an old method for stiffening fabrics. **You can purchase it or prepare some yourself - using potato starch.**
+* In most cases liquid starch is a better solution - it's an old method for stiffening fabrics. **You can purchase it or prepare some yourself - using potato starch.**

 {:.distinction.distinction-information}